mindovermiles262/tamaputer/README.md

 1. Obtain a legal ROM dump from your own device or a legal source
 2. The ROM should be exactly **40960 bytes** (40KB) for the original Tamagotchi P1
-3. Copy the ROM file to your SD card root directory as either:
+3. Copy the ROM file to your SD card root directory as `/tamaputer/tama.b`
-   - `tama.b` (preferred)
-   - `rom.bin` (alternative)

-The emulator will automatically try both filenames on startup.

 ### 4. Upload to Device

 ```bash
 pio run -t upload
 ```

+## Troubleshooting

 If `intelhex` not found: